Karen Ninnemann - Obituary

-Milwaukee - (Nee Schmill) Found peace on June 15, 2020 at the age of 76.
+Milwaukee. - Found peace on June 15, 2020, at the age of 76.
 Beloved wife and best friend of Bob for 52 years.
 Dear sister-in-law of Peter (Sharon) Ninnemann, Richard (Diane) Ninnemann and Kay (Richard) Kulow.
 Further survived nieces, nephews, other relatives and friends.

 Due to the current health situation a private family visitation and service will take place at Pilgrim EV Lutheran Church, Wauwatosa with burial at Woodlawn Cemetery in Plymouth, WI.
 Memorials to Pilgrim EV Lutheran Church appreciated.

-Milwaukee - (Nee Schmill) Found peace on June 15, 2020 at the age of 76.
+Milwaukee. - Found peace on June 15, 2020, at the age of 76.
 Beloved wife and best friend of Bob for 52 years.
 Dear sister-in-law of Peter (Sharon) Ninnemann, Richard (Diane) Ninnemann and Kay (Richard) Kulow.
 Further survived nieces, nephews, other relatives and friends.

 Due to the current health situation a private family visitation and service will take place at Pilgrim EV Lutheran Church, Wauwatosa with burial at Woodlawn Cemetery in Plymouth, WI.
 Memorials to Pilgrim EV Lutheran Church appreciated.